Miss International Hungary: History

 On December 17, 2013 Brigitta Ötvös was the first titleholder who placed in Top 5 of the Miss International 2013 pageant.
 This is the highest placement result in beauty pageant history for Hungary.

+In addition to the main title, from 2014 to 2017, the Hungarian representatives for the Miss Grand International pageant were also determined through the Miss International Hungary contest.

 On May 16, 2015 Linda Szunai was appointed as Miss International Hungary by the Miss International Hungary Team.

 This pageant is not related to Miss Universe Hungary or Miss World Hungary contests.

 The 5th annual Miss International Hungary pageant was postponed for two months after Linda Szunai was appointed as Miss International Hungary 2015.
 The reigning title Miss International in fifth edition automatically competed in the 2016 Miss International beauty pageant.